Marwix/PP-Obfuscator/README.md

 # Information

-This is a simple .NET obfuscator which can obfuscate any framework executable file and rename the properties within the file to a random letter.
+This is a simple .NET obfuscator which can obfuscate any framework executable file and rename the properties within the file to random letters.
 Check the images below further down for more information.

 OBS: This obfuscator will not
 protect your application to 100%.
 There is no way to fully protect a .NET application, because there will always be a way to reverse